emfoundation/linker/README.md

 ## Setup

-It is reccomended to use a virtual environment with this package, although it is not essential.
+It is recommended to use a virtual environment with this package, although it is not essential.

 To install the required packages use `pip`:
 `pip install -r requirements.txt`